 Yin Kya

-A synonym for cheerful.
+A synonym for yo-kyaku.

 Tapiru

-A short verb meaning “to drink tapioca drinks.
+A short verb meaning to drink tapioca drinks.

 Pien

-It is a phrase used to express the sound of crying or sadness in a cute way.
+For example, “I want a boyfriend.
 Pien.”
 I’ve lost my job.
 Pien.”
-On social networking sites, it is popular with crying face emojis.
+On social networking sites, it is popular to use it with crying face emojis.

 Synonymous with “pien.”
 Created by TikToker’s Kenchosu.